How do I check the neighbour's rights before I make an offer?

-The development may obstruct the passage of air to your windmill or prevent sunlight reaching your solar panels.
+The development may obstruct the passage of air to your wind turbine or prevent sunlight from reaching your solar panels.

 Homeowners do not have any automatic right to air or sunshine.
 It may therefore be difficult to safeguard your green energy source against a neighbour's plans.
 You could discuss alterations with your neighbour to preserve the functionality of your panels or turbine.

 Be aware that you are unlikely to be able to enforce these rights legally if the neighbour refuses.
 If you have specific concerns regarding this issue of 'green rights', discuss these with your conveyancing solicitor as soon as possible.

 Other points to consider